Uganda National Mosque: History

-The construction of the mosque began in 1972 and was initially called the Old Kampala National Mosque.
-Construction halted in 1976 and restarted again in 2001.
+The construction of the mosque began in 1972 by Idi Amin and was initially called the Old Kampala National Mosque.
+Construction halted in 1976 during a period of heightened political instability, and in 1979, after Amin was deposed, it seemed like the mosque may not be completed.
+But in 2001, Gaddafi expressed willingness to help complete it as a gift to Islamic faith in Uganda.

 The completed mosque was opened officially in June 2007 under the name Gaddafi National Mosque, and housed the head offices of the Uganda Muslim Supreme Council.
 It was renamed "Uganda National Mosque" in 2013 following the death of Colonel Gaddafi as the new Libyan administration was "reluctant to rehabilitate the mosque under the old name."